diracdeltas/sniffly/README.md

 Visit http://zyan.scripts.mit.edu/sniffly/ in Firefox/Chrome/Opera with HTTPS
 Everywhere disabled.
-If you use an ad blocker, a bunch of advertising domains will probably show up in the "Probably Visited column" (ignore them).
+If you use an ad blocker, a bunch of advertising domains will probably show up in the "Probably Visited" column (ignore them).

 ## How it works